-If bypass is performed for an anomalous, kinked or damaged vessel, or myocardial bridging this vessel is counted as one diseased or abnormal vessel.
+If bypass is performed for an anomalous, kinked or damaged vessel, or myocardial bridging or Update Aug 2022 an aneurysmal vessel this vessel is counted as one diseased or abnormal vessel

 There are three (3) major coronary systems; Left Anterior Descending (LAD), Circumflex and Right Coronary System (RCA).
 Each system has "branches" that are considered part of their corresponding system.
 Vessel stenosis or narrowing is measured in percentages (%), most often expressed as a range of "stenosis".